mtiller/ModelicaBook/text/source/components/connectors/simple_domains.rst

 You may have seen a similar table before with slightly different choices.
-For example, you will sometimes see velocity (in :math:`m/s`) chose as the across variable for translational motion.
+For example, you will sometimes see velocity (in :math:`m/s`) chosen as the across variable for translational motion.
 The choices above are guided by two constraints.

 The first constraint is that the through variable should be the time derivative of some conserved quantity.
-The reasons for this constraint is that the through variable will be used to formulate generalized conservation equations in our system.
+The reason for this constraint is that the through variable will be used to formulate generalized conservation equations in our system.
 As such, it is essential that the through variables be conserved quantities.